Chicago·Crosses to:The Spinks Test Flight·Drinky and Stinky·Gabriel Santos·The Fishstick Incident·The Night the Bean Learned to Fly

 "Reduce.
 Reuse.
 Regurgitate."

-blocks materialize · trains coordinate · the lake breathes
+blocks materialize · the shimmer flickers · the lake breathes

 The protocol · RRR · canonical from the OPA glossary · now in song form